KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** JCarter426

 **Description:** Fixes the low-resolution default female Republic soldier skin, as well as fixing issues with the male model and making the Republic uniform the default clothing for the Soldier-class character.
-The Soldier class's vanilla default clothing is horrible enough that this mod's worth it based on that change alone.

 **Category & Tier:** Graphics Improvement & Appearance Change / 2 - Recommended